SumiSastri/dev-blogs/docs/programming-database-design/part5-ERDS-relationships-multiplicities.md

 ---
 layout: default
-parent: ERDs establishing table relationships and multiplicities
+parent: ERDs establishing entity relationships and multiplicities
 nav_order: 17
 title: What are
 last_updated: Jan 2026
 ---

-# ERDs establishing table relationships and multiplicities
+# ERDs establishing entity relationships and multiplicities

 Relational databases (RDBMS) follow a structured approach where individual entries or records are stored in tables organised into rows and columns.
 They are called "relational" databases because tables are linked to each other based on relationships.
 When designing a conceptual entity relationship diagram (ERD), understanding how table entities are linked by their relationships is a key first step in determining the RDBMS design and structure.
+However, ERDs describe entities and not table structures.
+They describe the business objects in a database not the physical table itself.

+The conceptual ERD is mapped to a logical ERD which then becomes a table.
+When designing tables, the concepts of normalisation and redundancy are reviewed in conjunction with ERD relationships and multiplicities to create a physical database.

-Rather than storing one large table with all the data, a relational database atomises the data into entity tables.
+Normalisation is the process of creating many tables rather than storing one large table with all the data, a relational database atomises the data into entity tables.
 For example, in a university library, instead of having one table with all the student, course and library book records, a relational database will have a table for students with student details, a table for courses and course details and a table for library books with the library book details.
 Each table contains data elements organised into records, fields, rows and columns.
-The tables are connected by relationships via a unique identifier called a _primary key_.
+The tables are connected by relationships via primary keys - a unique identiier.

 For example, the row or field with a student record, `123, Ram Ratan Sastri, 57, Cranfield Gardens, London, W12` is stored in columns representing the attributes of the record - student_ID, first_name, last_name, address.
 The student_ID field 123, identifies the student and is the primary key.
 The book table or entity may have as its attributes book_ISBN, book_name, book_author.
 The student can be linked via the primary key of the book table, the book_ISBN, to the student's primary key.
 A third table, the borrow table, with a borrow date, connects the student, the book and the library books borrowed, with 3 tables and with the relationships between them - student borrows book.

+However, a conceptual ERD would simply determine the entities in the database and their relationships.

+Entities: Student/ Book

-The relationships are typically represented similarly to the construction of a sentence - student (subject) borrows (verb) book (object or predicate).
+Relationships: The relationships are typically represented similarly to the construction of a sentence - student (subject) borrows (verb) book (object or predicate).

+Student borrows book (the relationship represents the direction between student and book) or Book is borrowed by the student (the relationship represents the direction between book and student)

+While this may ultimately be translated into tables for the RDBMS, ERDs are conceptual roadmaps showing the business objects and their relationships and not tables and their links.

 ## RDBMS - key data elements

-This section identifies the key data elements in a relational database which have been used interchangeably above but have specific meanings in the database design landscape.

-- **Tables**: Collections of records organised in rows and columns
+This section identifies the differences between tables and entities and focuses on entity relationships

+_Tables_

 - **Records**: Individual entries in a table - usually in rows
-- **Primary keys**: Unique identifiers for records
 - **Fields**: Specific data points within a record - usually in columns
-- **Entities**: Concepts or objects represented in the database - representing the table with all its attributes
-- **Attributes**: Characteristics of entities -  the individual elements of the objects in the database
-- **Relationships**: Connections between entities are usually established by primary, foreign, compound and composite keys
-- **Multiplicities**: The connections between entities determined by the minimum participation and the maximum participation, or cardinality, or a record

-_Data Occurrences_

 In a database table, data occurrences refer to the individual rows (or records) that represent specific instances of data.
 Each row contains values for the columns (or fields) defined in the table schema.
 For example: